About Us

 Theresa Hohman’s love of the natural world began with a move to Minnesota at age seven.
 Playing “Expedition” with her sister along the banks of a nearby lake (which they affectionately called 'the pond') was more than childhood fun; it was an early introduction to the earth - its elements, energies, and ecosystems.
 Rowing across the waters, exploring snowy woods, and sitting silently on a hillside contemplating the land she now called home sparked a reverence for the natural world and a deep love of humanity which continues.
 Today, Theresa couldn’t imagine leaving the sanctuary that is the Pacific Northwest – her home of many years.

 In addition to her lifelong connection with nature, Theresa brings extensive experience working with nonprofits dedicated to affordable housing, and small business experience as well.
+She holds degrees in Biology and Comparative Religion.
 She’s honored to be part of Ancient Earth Outings, a mission rooted in truths she’s long understood – that nature has the power to heal, transform and awaken within us a deep sense of oneness.
 It is from this oneness that she proceeds—quietly, intentionally, in service to the greater good.

 Dan is the founder of Ancient Earth Outings, and principal guide.
 See more on Dan in "About your Guide" below.